simonwehle/yt2abs/README.md

 `chapters.txt` example

-⚠️ Make sure to format all timestamps in the format "hour:minute:second" and add a chapter named "End" with the full lenght of the file
+⚠️ Make sure to format all timestamps in the format "H:MM:SS" and add a chapter named "End" with the full lenght of the file

 ```
 0:00:00 Introduction